xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/InMemoryMisbehaviorStorage.md

 The `remove` method removes a peer from the map.
 The `list` method returns a vector of `Peer` instances, which contain the IP address and misbehavior status of each peer in the map.
 The `withUpdatedStatus` method is a helper method that applies a function to the status of a peer and returns the result if the status is not expired.
 If the status is expired, the method removes the peer from the map and returns `None`.

-Overall, the `InMemoryMisbehaviorStorage` class provides a way to store and manage misbehavior information for network peers in the Alephium project.
+Overall, the `InMemoryMisbehaviorStorage` class provides a way to store and manage misbehavior information for network peers in the Oxygenium project.
 It allows for adding, updating, and removing peers from the misbehavior map, as well as checking if a peer is currently banned.
 The `list` method can be used to retrieve a list of all peers and their misbehavior status.
 ## Questions:
  1. What is the purpose of this code?